 - If you will be installing tile or stone slab as the shower surround, extend it to the ceiling or at least to 12 inches above the showerhead.

-- Hire an expert to install the tile to ensure even grout lines and a pleasing pattern.
+- Hire an experienced licensed tile setter to install the tile to ensure even grout lines and a pleasing pattern.
 Tiles installed without thought and planning can ruin the look of the room.

 - Freestanding or built in?